 If you patrol through the comments of any disaster preparedness forums, blogs, or social media groups, you'll quickly be assailed with the following wisdom any time you recommend a good water filter:

-This topic is going to get heavy handed quick and if you're inclined to look at reason and evidence, it'll leave you with no question as to the importance of a good water filter.
-If you're not and you're banking on a $20 budget device for a worst-case scenario, well, at least you'll know the risks.
+This topic is going to get heavy handed quick and if you're inclined to look at reason and evidence, it'll leave you with no question as to the importance of a good water filter... and If you're banking on a straw filter for a worst-case scenario, well, at least you'll know the risks.

 There are places where you can skimp.
 We've tested dozens of knives and backpacks.
 We'll gladly tell you that if all you can afford is a Kershaw and a surplus ALICE pack, you can put those to good use and not be all that far behind the guy with a Kifaru and custom-made $300 fruit knife from whoever's popular.
 They might even be ahead.